 Participant contributions are fully vested at the time of contribution.
 Company matching contributions (plus earnings thereon) vest after two years of credited service.
-For participants in plans that were merged into the Plan, the Company matching contributions may vest over different periods based upon the terms of the merged plans.
-In these cases, participants should refer to the applicable Plan amendments for a complete description of vesting provisions of merged plans.
+For participants in plans that were merged into the Plan, Company matching contributions may vest over different periods based upon the terms of the merged plans.
+In these cases, participants should refer to the applicable Plan amendments for a complete description of applicable vesting provisions.